Devo

 • Mark Mothersbaugh and Jerry Casale had a small printing business in the '70s which inspired the title of a Neil Young album.
 Mothersbaugh was wearing a T-shirt he printed for a rust-removal company when Young saw it and used the slogan, "Rust Never Sleeps."

-• When their songs are used in commercials, the band re-records them so they can keep all the performance rights to the song.
-Says Casale: "We only half control our songs because of a terrible publishing deal we made in 1978 with Richard Branson, who basically tricked Devo.
+• Their songs are often used in commercials, including spots for Swiffer, Honda, Miller Lite and Target.
+The band always re-records the songs for the commercials so they can keep all the performance rights.
+Jerry Casale explained in a Songfacts interview: "We only half control our songs because of a terrible publishing deal we made in 1978 with Richard Branson, who basically tricked Devo.
 Our lawyers, who were supposed to be looking out for us, encouraged us to sign this deal, which turned out to be more than an administration deal, it turned out to be a publishing deal when it came to ancillary use, which has to do with TV and film.
 Every time these things come up, we only control the song for song use, like on a record or compilation.
 When it comes to synching it to movies and TV, we are now in bed with EMI, who bought the publishing from Richard Branson long ago.
 They have as much say as us and make the lion's share of the money.
 We can say no, but we shoot ourselves in the foot by doing so.
 Better to make a little money for the wrong reasons 20 years later than to never make any money at all."

 Comments: 6